taneltorn/CoverHunterFolkERA/README.md

 > Cover song identification (CSI) focuses on finding the same music with different versions in reference anchors given a query track.
 In this paper, we propose a novel system named CoverHunter that overcomes the shortcomings of existing detection schemes by exploring richer features with refined attention and alignments. [...]
 Experiments on several standard CSI datasets show that our method significantly improves over state-of-the-art methods [...].

-Our project intends to expand the utility of the CoverHunter model to address a wide range of musicological questions and needs, such as:
+The CoverHunterMPS project also has longer-term goals to expand the utility of the CoverHunter model to address a wide range of musicological questions and needs, such as:
 - Identify known repertoire items in new, unfamiliar audio (basic CSI)
 - Discover and describe how to adapt training hyperparameters for specific musical cultures.
 - Make it easy for ethnomusicologists to train this model for specific musical cultures.